 Following Kuhn’s arrest, the Bund slowly withered away, until its dissolution on 8 December 1941, after the attack on Pearl Harbor.
 After the United States declared war on Germany, federal officials began to arrest Bund officials.
 Kuhn’s successor Gerhard Kunze was captured in Mexico and sentenced to 15 years of prison for “subversive activities”.

 In the end, the Bund of German immigrants held little power, if any, and often made average Americans less sympathetic to Germany, as the Bund’s extreme anti-Semitic and pro-Nazi views did not play well with the American public.
 Even Nazi Germany realized this and attempted to distance itself from the Bund.

-(Photo credit: Bettmann Archive / AP).
+(Photo credit: Bettmann Archive / AP / Library of Congress).